cairo-book/cairo-book/src/appendix-04-cairo-prelude.md

 allows you to use `ArrayTrait::append()` or the `Default` trait without bringing them explicitly into scope.

 You can choose which prelude to use.
 For example, adding `edition = "2024_07"` in the _Scarb.toml_ configuration file will load the prelude from July 2024.
-Note that when you create a new project using `scarb new` command, the _Scarb.toml_ file will automatically include `edition = "2024_07"`.
+Note that when you create a new project using `scarb new` command with Starknet Foundry as a test runner, the _Scarb.toml_ file will automatically include `edition = "2023_11"`.
 Different prelude versions will expose different functions and traits, so it is important to specify the correct edition in the _Scarb.toml_ file.
 Generally, you want to start a new project using the latest edition, and migrate to newer editions as they are released.